 SWI-Prolog stream-handles are unique symbols that have no syntactical representation.
 They are written as \bnfmeta{stream} (hex-number), which is not valid input for read/1.

-'''
+They are realised using a blob of type stream (see blob/2 and section 9.4.6).

 open(+SrcDest, +Mode, -Stream, +Options)

-'''

 ISO compliant predicate to open a stream.
 SrcDest is either an atom, specifying a file, or a term 'pipe (Command)', like see/1 and tell/1.
 Mode is one of read, write, append or update.
 Mode append opens the file for writing, positioning the file-pointer at the end.
 Mode update opens the file for writing, positioning the file-pointer at the beginning of the file without truncating the file.
-Stream is either a variable, in which case it is bound to an integer identifying the stream, or an atom, in which case this atom will be the stream identifier.23 The Options list can contain the following options:
+Stream is either a variable, in which case it is bound to an integer identifying the stream, or an atom, in which case this atom will be the stream identifier.
+The Options list can contain the following options: